sarath1510/kpsarathudacityprojectcoworkingspace/README.md

 4. Create a service and deployment using Kubernetes configuration files to deploy the application
 5. Check AWS CloudWatch for application logs

-### Deliverables
+### Delivered
 1. `Dockerfile`
 2. Screenshot of AWS CodeBuild pipeline
 3. Screenshot of AWS ECR repository for the application's repository
 4. Screenshot of `kubectl get svc`
 5. Screenshot of `kubectl get pods`
-6. Screenshot of `kubectl describe svc <DATABASE_SERVICE_NAME>`
+6. Screenshot of `kubectl describe svc coworking-services`
-7. Screenshot of `kubectl describe deployment <SERVICE_NAME>`
+7. Screenshot of `kubectl describe deployment coworking`
+8. Screenshot of `kubectl describe svc postgresql-service`
+9. Screenshot of `kubectl describe deployment postgresql`
-8. All Kubernetes config files used for deployment (ie YAML files)
+10. All Kubernetes config files used for deployment (ie YAML files)
-9. Screenshot of AWS CloudWatch logs for the application
+11. Screenshot of AWS CloudWatch logs for the application
-10. `README.md` file in your solution that serves as documentation for your user to detail how your deployment process works and how the user can deploy changes.
+12. `README.md` file in your solution that serves as documentation for your user to detail how your deployment process works and how the user can deploy changes.
 The details should not simply rehash what you have done on a step by step basis.
 Instead, it should help an experienced software developer understand the technologies and tools in the build and deploy process as well as provide them insight into how they would release new builds.

 ### Stand Out Suggestions
 Please provide up to 3 sentences for each suggestion.
 Additional content in your submission from the standout suggestions do _not_ impact the length of your total submission.
-1. Specify reasonable Memory and CPU allocation in the Kubernetes deployment configuration
+1. Specify reasonable Memory and CPU allocation in the Kubernetes deployment configuration:
+# ans:
+In the Kubernetes deployment file, we allocated 512Mi of memory and 0.5 CPU to the container.
+This configuration ensures the application has enough resources to handle expected traffic while optimizing the use of cluster resources.
 2. In your README, specify what AWS instance type would be best used for the application?
 Why?
+# ans:
+For the application, an AWS t3.micro instance is a suitable choice for cost-effectiveness.
+This instance type offers:

+2 vCPUs and 1GB of memory, which is sufficient for lightweight workloads like this one.
+Burstable CPU performance to handle occasional spikes in traffic.
 3. In your README, provide your thoughts on how we can save on costs?

-### Best Practices
-* Dockerfile uses an appropriate base image for the application being deployed.
-Complex commands in the Dockerfile include a comment describing what it is doing.
-* The Docker images use semantic versioning with three numbers separated by dots, e.g. `1.2.1` and  versioning is visible in the  screenshot.
-See [Semantic Versioning](https://semver.org/) for more details.
+# ans:
+To reduce costs:

+Use Spot Instances for non-critical environments, as they offer up to 90% savings compared to On-Demand Instances.
+Enable Kubernetes horizontal pod autoscaling, so pods scale up only during high demand and scale down during idle periods.
+Use Amazon S3 and ECR lifecycle policies to manage storage costs by automatically deleting older Docker images and logs that are no longer needed.

 #testing pull request